Rahul90053/Rahul90053/README.md

 ---

-⭐ *“DevOps isn’t just automation — it’s the culture of delivering faster, safer, and smarter.”*
+⭐ *“Testing is not just finding bugs — it’s ensuring quality, reliability, and user satisfaction.”*